Ecclesiastes

 Chapters

-- 1Qoheleth introduces himself and declares that all is הֶבֶל, observing that the endless cycles of nature yield nothing truly new under the sun.
+- 1Qoheleth introduces himself and declares that all is הֶבֶל, observing that the cycles of nature yield nothing truly new under the sun.

 - 2The king tests wisdom, pleasure, and grand achievements, only to conclude that all are vapor since the wise and the foolish share the same fate in death.